 How long does it take for a Lennox heat pump water heater to pay for itself?

-When replacing a standard electric water heater and applying the federal tax credit and NV Energy rebate, the payback period is typically 1-3 years.
+When replacing a standard electric water heater and applying the NV Energy PowerShift rebate, the payback period is typically 3-6 years.
 Without incentives, the payback is 3-5 years based on the $325-$470 annual energy savings.
-When replacing a gas water heater with incentives, the payback is 4-5.5 years.
+When replacing a gas water heater with NV Energy rebates only, payback takes longer, typically 12-18 years on energy savings alone.
 The exact payback depends on your specific installed cost, incentives received, and household hot water usage.

 Do energy savings decrease as the water heater ages?